-New York City’s endless supply of standout restaurants are enough to keep a dedicated eater occupied every night of the week.
+New York City’s endless supply of standout restaurants is enough to keep a dedicated eater occupied every night of the week.
 Though when it comes to sharing the experience with friends, limited capacity and busy reservation lines can make a group reservation as challenging as finding a cab on a rainy night in Manhattan.
 Luckily, many of the city’s best restaurants offer private dining experiences, all bookable in advance, where friends and loved ones can come together while also diving into some of the most delicious menus the city has to offer.
-From a laid-back tavern serving American cuisine to one of New York’s most famous fish restaurants, these 23 private dining rooms can accommodate your next private Big Apple soirée in style.
+From a laid-back tavern serving American cuisine to one of New York’s most famous fish restaurants, these 43 private dining rooms can accommodate your next private Big Apple soirée in style.

-A friendly heads-up: most spots on this list are available for full and/or partial buyouts; and do note that restaurants’ group policies vary — some opt for a set menu, other don’t; some are bookable via Resy, while others encourage you to reach out directly.
+A friendly heads-up: most spots on this list are available for full and/or partial buyouts; and do note that restaurants’ group policies vary — some opt for a set menu, others don’t; some are bookable via Resy, while others encourage you to reach out directly.

-With the holidays coming up, we also reached out to Amber Mayfield, the founder and CEO of New York-based To Be Hosted, a full-service events agency that specializes in dinners and food-focused gatherings to ask her for her best tips for planning holiday celebrations at restaurants.
+We’ve also reached out to Amber Mayfield, the founder and CEO of New York-based To Be Hosted, a full-service events agency that specializes in dinners and food-focused gatherings to ask her for her best tips for planning holiday celebrations at restaurants.
 You can find her tips below.

 A Pro’s Tips & Tricks for Picking a Restaurant Private Dining Room